gautamhardik/residential-property-valuation/README.md

 **Image coverage**: 13.59% of training properties (2,189 / 16,110).
 Coverage bias analysis found negligible differences across all measured attributes (all |Cohen's d| < 0.15).

+> **Why is image-only R² so low (~0.14) rather than just lower than tabular?** Two compounding factors: the vision head trains on the 13.59% image-covered subset only (~2,200 rows — thin for a CNN), and static satellite imagery captures footprint, roofline, and lot greenery but not the interior condition, grade, and layout attributes that drive most of the tabular model's signal (see feature importance above — none of the top 5 features are visually inferable from a top-down tile).

 > The vision branch is archived as research documentation and is intentionally not exposed in the production app or CLI.

 ---